AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/mariadb-modules.md

 1. Click **[!UICONTROL Continue]** to create the connection and go back to the module.

-## MariaDB Modules and their fields
+## [!DNL MariaDB] Modules and their fields

 When you configure [!DNL MariaDB] modules, [!DNL Workfront Fusion] displays the fields listed below.
-Along with these, additional MariaDB fields might display, depending on factors such as your access level in the app or service.
+Along with these, additional [!DNL MariaDB] fields might display, depending on factors such as your access level in the app or service.
 A bolded title in a module indicates a required field.

 If you see the map button above a field or function, you can use it to set variables and functions for that field.
 For more information, see [Map information from one module to another in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/mapping/map-information-between-modules.md).